Recent Commission Installations

 Budgets fund programs.
 Beauty forms people.

 Programs serve a season.
-Sacred art serves generations.
+Sacred art serves continually.

-A large scale sacred work evangelizes daily, silently and permanently, supporting every ministry without competing with any of them.
+A large scale sacred work evangelizes daily, silently and permanently, supporting every ministry and increasing their fruitfulness.

 “We Can’t Justify This Compared to Other Expenses.”